13. Packages, Testing, and Continuous Integration#

 Regardless, if you modify functions outside of the package (e.g. a function in the runtests.jl) you will need to use the <Shift+Enter> to compile it, as Revise only tracks code within loaded packages.

-To check this, we can use the Test package built-into julia, and added to our project file above.
+To ensure our implementation is correct, we can use the Test package built-into julia, and added to our project file above.
 The @test macro within it verifies a condition, and fails if it is incorrect.

-In the REPL, use the Test package and then check that foo(0) is close to 0.
+In the REPL, use the Test package and then check that norm_pdf_val(1.5) is close to the value computed by the known formula for the normal density.

 Which should show that the “Test Passed”.